The real estate industry is one of the oldest and most prominent ones still on the market, but it’s also...

 Intelligent chatbots can be invaluable for real estate agents.
 Set up on property listing websites, chatbots can collect leads, answer technical questions, and even give potential homebuyers a virtual tour.

 By answering common questions such as square footage or lease terms, chatbots let real estate agents focus on more demanding tasks.
 Plus, chatbots are available 24/7.

 - Example: Apartment Ocean

-Apartment Ocean provides real estate agencies with customizable chatbots that understand natural language and can answer and ask questions pertaining to listed properties.
+Apartment Ocean provides real estate agencies with customizable chatbots that understand natural language and can answer listed properties questions.

 Automation of Manual Tasks

 Reports, legal papers, zoning regulations, requests for proposals, various analyses, or agreements are just a few of the documents that real estate transactions generate.
 AI-powered tools can review these documents, scanning them for inaccuracies and inconsistencies (missing signatures, empty fields, invalid characters, etc.)